Nioka666/NQuiz/README.md

 # NQuiz

-NQuiz is a simple quiz application created using Android Studio.
+NQuiz is a simple mobile quiz application created using Android Studio.
 This app allows users to test their knowledge through interactive quizzes.

 ## Description